estudiomac/snippets/README.md

 # snippets
-Various pieces of code that may help me in further
+Various pieces of code that may help me in further.

 In general, there are small javascript functions for memories ;-)